 After leaving my grandma and my cousin and going back to my hotel, I went back to the Thunder From Down Under Showroom to wait.
 I dropped stuff off in my room first and my dad asked me where I was going since it was quite late by that time.
 I informed him I was going to go get my stuff signed by strippers and went on my way.

 I had to wait a while.
 A lot of girls from the second show were getting their photos taken, and taking their time doing so.
 But it was well worth the wait.
 What’s better than a Thunder From Down Under photo and poster?
 A signed Thunder From Down Under photo and poster.
 Plus further interaction with the guys, however minimal it may have been.
-I made sure I was visible enough in the crowd to push through and get each one of their signature.
+I made sure I was visible enough in the crowd to push through and get each one of their signatures.

 This experience was probably the most memorable of the trip.
 And one of my most memorable experiences in general.
 For some, Vegas may be all about getting wasted in some high end nightclub.
 But for me, it was all about strippers with my grandma.